reliverse/cli/.github/INTERNATIONALIZATION.md

 useTranslations works both on the server and client; we only need the getTranslations on async components.

-*Currently not available.* Use `pnpm lint:i18n` to verify the i18n files.
+*Currently not available.* Use `bun lint:i18n` to verify the i18n files.
 The tool attempts to rectify issues when possible, offering features like ascending sort.
 No output means everything is in order.

 We are using *next-intl* for internationalization.
 Sometime we can use beta/rc versions as needed.
 Find more information about it [here](https://next-intl-docs.vercel.app/blog/next-intl-3-0) and [here](https://github.com/amannn/next-intl/pull/149).